tytydraco/yessleep/out/Be_extremely_careful_if_you_are_on_a_dig_in_Peru.md

 Night fell quicker than anticipated, shrouding the site under an ominous veil as our lanterns flickered and cast erratic shapes against the roaring rafters of the ancient architecture.
 The others had retreated to camp, but my curiosity gnawed at me—a hunger beckoning me to stay, to delve deeper into the grasp of history.

-I took refuge behind the crude walls, feeling the vibrations of age wash over me.
+I took refuge behind the crude walls, feeling the vibrations of an age long gone wash over me.
 I could still hear Sarah’s muffled laughter from afar, the others carrying on, unaware of the weight of the past surrounding them.
 I leaned in closer to the wall where the bones had protruded, their hollow presence drawing me in.

 But then I heard it—a thin, rasping whisper that clawed at the edges of my hearing.
 I leaned closer, my ear against the cold mud, straining against the whisper as it coiled around my thoughts.
 The words were fractured, sporadic, but it was the familiar cadence that sent an icy tremor through my body.